 Which Battery Do I Need?

-is the battery size of most Prius smart keys, but be sure to check your fob before ordering.
-It could take a C CR2032 or another size depending on the vehicle's production date.
+CR2032 is the battery size of most Prius smart keys, but be sure to check your fob before ordering.
+It could take a CR2016 or another size depending on the vehicle's production date.
 Grab a multi-pack and store them in your glove compartment to stay ahead of the game.
-R2016

 At the dealership, we use magnetic precision screwdrivers, which I highly recommend because the internal screws are tiny and easily lost.